UIUC Low-Speed Airfoil Tests

 David Fraser.
 This work was the important precursor to the low Reynolds

 number airfoil research at UIUC.
+The book and data can be

 [Download "Airfoils at Low Speeds" (SoarTech #8)]